 Public Housing Project.
-Per 24 CFR 905.108 the term ‘‘public housing’’ means low-income housing, and all necessary appurtenances thereto, assisted under the 1937 Act, other than assistance under 42 U.S.C.
-1437f of the 1937 Act (section 8).
-The term ‘‘public housing’’ includes dwelling units in a mixed finance project that are assisted by a public housing agency with public housing capital assistance or Operating Fund assistance.
-When used in reference to public housing, the term ‘‘project’’ means housing developed, acquired, or assisted by a PHA under the 1937 Act, and the improvement of any such housing.
-Each public housing project that has a unique project identification number in the Public and Indian Housing Information Center (PIC).
+Per 24 CFR § 905.108 the term ‘‘public housing’’ means low-income housing, and all necessary appurtenances thereto, assisted under the Act, other than assistance under 42 U.S.C. § 1437f of the Act (section 8).
+The term ‘‘public housing’’ includes dwelling units in a mixed finance project that are assisted by a PHA with public housing Capital Fund assistance or Operating Fund assistance.
+When used in reference to public housing, the term ‘‘project’’ means housing developed, acquired, or assisted by a PHA under the Act, and the improvement of any such housing.
+Each public housing project has a project identification number in the Public and Indian Housing Information Center (PIC), though a PHA may propose to convert individual sites within the public housing project..

-Project-Based Voucher (PBV).
-A component of a PHA’s HCV program, where the PHA attaches voucher assistance to specific housing units through a PBV HAP contract with an owner.
-Unlike a tenant-based voucher, the PBV assistance remains attached to the unit when the family moves, and assists the next eligible family to move into the PBV unit.
-The PBV program is administered by HUD’s Office of Public and Indian Housing.

-Project-Based Rental Assistance (PBRA).
-Rental assistance under Section 8 provided by HUD to owners according to the terms of a HAP contract for the provision of housing to eligible tenants.
-The PBRA program is administered by HUD’s Office of Housing.

 RAD Conversion Commitment (RCC).
 For the First Component, the contract executed by HUD, the PHA and, as applicable, the post-conversion Project Owner.
 The RCC follows HUD approval of the Financing Plan and describes the terms and conditions of the conversion.
 (See Section 1.12 and Attachment 1A for further details on the RCC.)

+RAD Fair Housing, Civil Rights and Relocation Checklist or Checklist.
+The Accessibility and Relocation Checklist or its successor, the RAD Fair Housing, Civil Rights and Relocation Checklist (when available) used in First Component transactions.

 RAD Use Agreement.
-Applicable to the First Component, the document specifying the affordability and use restrictions on the Covered Project, which will be coterminous with the HAP contract and must be recorded in a superior position to any new or existing financing or other encumbrances on the Covered Project.
-(See Sections 1.6(B)(4), 1.7(A)(4) for further details on the RAD Use Agreement.)
+Applicable to the First Component, the document specifying the affordability and use restrictions on the Covered Project, which will be coterminous with the HAP Contract and must be recorded in a superior position to any new or existing financing or other encumbrances on the Covered Project.
+(See Sections 1.6.B.4 and 1.7.A.4 for further details on the RAD Use Agreement.)

 Resident Opportunity and Self-Sufficiency Service Coordinators (ROSS-SC).
 Funding under this program is made available for Service Coordinators.
 Service Coordinators assess the needs of residents of public housing and coordinate community resources to meet those needs.
 These services should enable participating families to make progress toward achieving economic independence and housing self-sufficiency, or, in the case of elderly or disabled residents, improve living conditions and enable residents to age-in-place.

 Section Eight Management Assessment Program (SEMAP).
-The current system used to measure the performance of PHAs administering the Section 8 HCV program, per 24 CFR Part 985, or any successor system.
+The current system used to measure the performance of PHAs administering the Section 8 HCV program, per 24 CFR part 985, or any successor system.

 Surplus Cash.
-Following completion of initial repairs, the amount determined to be available at the end of an annual fiscal year period after payment, or after funds have been set aside for payment, of (i) operating expenses, (ii) mortgage payments, and (iii) all amounts required to be deposited in the replacement reserve or other restricted accounts essential to the Covered Project’s operations.
+For both PBV and PBRA, following completion of the Work, the amount determined to be available at the end of an annual fiscal year period after payment, or after funds have been set aside for payment, of (i) operating expenses, (ii) mortgage payments, and (iii) all amounts required to be deposited in the replacement reserve or other restricted accounts essential to the Covered Project’s operations.